About the Lodge

 When night descends, you can wrap the silence around you like a cloak at LeConte Lodge®.
 The only noises disturbing the stillness are the sounds of nature.
 Nocturnal creatures going their way, the rumble of thunder or breezes rustling through treetops.
 It’s a place where the visitor easily bonds with the environment.

 At 6,593 feet elevation, Mount LeConte is the third highest peak in the Great Smoky Mountains National Park and LeConte Lodge® is located near the summit at 6,360 feet elevation.
 When the movement to establish a national park in the Smokies was in full sway, a tent camp was erected where LeConte Lodge® now stands to entertain visiting dignitaries from Washington.
 Although LeConte Lodge® is now under the jurisdiction of the National Park Service, it predates the establishment of the park in 1934.
 Jack Huff, a Gatlinburg mountaineer and founder of the rustic lodge, began building the retreat in 1926.
 Eight years later, Jack and Pauline Huff were married at a sunrise service at LeConte’s now-famous Myrtle Point, the traditional place to watch spectacular performances of daybreak.
 Jack, Pauline and their family continued to operate the lodge until 1960.
-It is presently operated under the auspices of Stokely Hospitality Enterprises, supervised by General Managers Tim and Lisa Line.
+It is presently operated under the auspices of Stokely Hospitality Enterprises.